-Site mixing is acceptable at low temperatures, provided:
+Site mixing is acceptable at low temperatures subject to:

-- The minimum temperature is no less than 2°C. - The concrete is appropriately protected during curing. - Ground conditions are not frozen. - 2.2.4 Concreting of foundations and oversite
+- The minimum temperature to be no less than 2°C; - An appropriate level of protection of the concrete during curing time; - Ground conditions are not frozen. - 2.2.4 Concreting of foundations and over-site

-Concrete should not be poured if the ground is frozen; frozen ground can change in stability and volume during thawing, and therefore may cause damage to the recently poured concrete.
+Concrete should not be poured if the ground is frozen; frozen ground can change in stability and volume during thawing and therefore may cause damage to the recently poured concrete.